visheshd/visheshd.github.io/_posts/2015-04-01-5-things-to-remember-while-picking-a-technology-stack-as-a-startup.md

 comments: true
 ---

-It is a dauting task to start to build a software product that is going to be the next big thing.
-One of the challenges that you might face very early is to pick a technology stack before you begin.
+It is a daunting task to start to build a software product that is going to be the next big thing.
+One of the challenges that you might face very early on is to pick a technology stack before you begin.
 A lot of times it boils down to the tech founder(s) expertise with a particular stack.
 But most of the times you are better off looking at it objectively.

-As a tech founder sometimes you want to work on cutting edge stuff that is still in its alpha or beta release but you are simply blown away from some of the advantages it listed even though some of them might be theoritical.
+As a tech founder sometimes you want to work on cutting edge stuff that is still in its alpha or beta release.
+Primarily you are simply blown away from some of the advantages it listed even though some of them might be theoretical.
 It's great to be an early adopter but probably experimenting with a technology on a project that you want to get out the door in a month or two is not a good idea.
 It might still work but before you take that leap do consider the following things.